Q: What style of DJ are you?

 Q: How would you describe your style of deejaying?

-I am a boutique DJ, meaning, I specialize in spinning vinyl records.
+I come from an old school background spinning vinyl records.
 In fact, I was a radio jock on WYRE, a college station back in the 80's.
 There is a certain beauty and art to old school deejaying that many people appreciate and enjoy.
 I bring that passion to my work even when I'm doing digital.

-A: Yes.
-Depending on the event I also utilize Serato DVS software with my turntables which provides me with unlimited song selection.
-As such, I can play everything from Elvis up to today's chart music and anything in between.
+Yes!
+For vinyl I utilize Serato DVS (digital vinyl system) software with my turntables which provides me with unlimited song selection.
+As such, I can play everything from Elvis through today's chart music and everything in between!
 Request lines are always open!
 I also spin vintage vinyl when appropriate.

-A: As every gig is a little different my fee is based on a per job basis.
-This includes the size, type, duration and location of your event as well as my travel time.
-Let me know what you're looking for and I will provide you with a quote.
+As every event is different my fee is based on a per job basis.
+This includes the type of event, duration, venue, number of guests as well as my travel time.
+Let me know what you're looking for and I can provide you with a quote.

 Q: How much time do you need to set up?

-A: Usually one hour is required.
+At least a minimum of one hour is required.
 However, I will usually arrive earlier to give myself enough time to load-in and familiarize myself with the venue.
-Clear access to a door where I can back up my vehicle to load-in and out my equipment is appreciated.
+Clear access to a door and/or path where I can back up my vehicle to load-in and out my equipment is appreciated.

 Q: How large of an area do you need?

 Usually a 10'x10' area is sufficient for my set up.
 However, I can go smaller depending on the location.
 I will also need unobstructed access to an electrical outlet.
-I bring along my own table.
+I use my own DJ table.

 Q: Do you talk during the event and is there also a microphone available if we need to make an announcement?

-A: Yes.
-If desired I do provide commentary on songs during my set.
-I also provide a microphone in the event that you or a guest would like to speak.
+If requested, I do provide commentary and/or make announcements during my set.
+I also provide a wireless microphone in the event that you or a guest would like to speak.
 I also provide emcee services at weddings.